• Skip to primary navigation

 20. Watch your boxes- Monthly boxes are in right now and there are so many good ones to choose from but be careful.
 Don’t keep paying for a box if you don’t like most of what comes in them.
 You can skip months too.

 22. Drop cable- What do you use cable for?
 Think about if you could do without.
-You could save yourself a lot of money by dropping cable and using Hulu and Netflix.
+You could save yourself a lot of money by dropping cable and using Hulu and Netflix or other streaming services.

 24. Try a “buy what you need” challenge- See if you can go a month or two without buying anything you don’t need.